 Where better to throw away your inhibitions and go with the flow than carefree Spain?
 This film evokes fantasies of traveling somewhere exotic, falling in love with a local and never coming back.
 Woody Allen once again casts the location as a character, as scenes take place in Barcelona—and Gaudi’s—Park Güell, Casa Mila and La Sagrada Familia.
 The city’s charm is seamlessly infused into the narrative, resulting in both an entertaining love triangle and an inadvertent advertisement for the city.

 If you’re looking for the inspiration to break free from the monotony of your routine, look no further than a solo trip to Japan.
 Lost in Translation captures what it’s like to be a fish out of water in a foreign land, as Bill Murray and Scarlett Johansson forge an unlikely friendship far from home.
 Watching the pair experience the madness of the Shibuya crossing and the unadulterated fun of Japanese Karaoke puts Tokyo on any traveler’s bucket list.
 Scarlett Johansson’s character also rides a bullet train past Mount Fuji en route to the Heian Shrine and Nanzenji Temple in Kyoto—a few more ideas for your itinerary.

-What’s your favorite travel movie?
+What are your favorite travel movies?
 Let us know in the comments!